 Enjoy some fruit if that's closer to a whole food option without the additives, and try not to rely just on fruit throughout the day.
 Fruit is fructose, a sugar that is processed by the liver, which can only process/store a certain amount daily.
 Once it’s full, it starts to store excess in your fat cells.

-FATS: Eat good fats to stay lean.
+FATS: Eat healthy fats to stay lean.
 Fat is the preferred fuel of muscle tissue at rest (make sure you get plenty of sleep to maximize this benefit), AND it protects your muscle's valuable protein stores while being burned for energy along with glucose and glycogen during exercise.

 Look for quality fats in simple foods like nuts, nut butters, avocados, seeds, and heart healthy oils.